-The goal of palliative care is to achieve the best possible quality of life for an individual and their family through the management of symptoms and by providing emotional and spiritual support as required.
+The goal of palliative care is to achieve the best possible quality of life for a person with severe or complex health needs.
+Palliative care focuses on your individual requirements and experience, and not on the underlying disease.
+It should involve you and your family, helping you manage your MS symptoms and providing emotional and spiritual support as you require.

 You can access palliative care whenever you feel you need support with managing your symptoms.
 Contrary to popular belief, this is not just for those in hospices with terminal illnesses.
 There is no age limit for accessing palliative care, and it need not involve a move to residential care or a hospice.
 A lot of palliative care takes place in people’s homes and elsewhere in the community.

 You remain under the care of your GP and MS team, but can be referred to a hospice to receive specialist palliative care services such as:

 - A home visit to assess your mobility needs and provide equipment to help you be comfortable and independent at home.